 3.1.
 Interpoint Distances

 This is not a structural example, it is one used in the literature to verify sampling methods as a mathematical formula exists for the solution.
 The example presented is computing the average distance between randomly chosen points in a rectangular region.
 Such average distances come up in many settings.
-For cell phone companies, the probability that a distributed network is fully connected depends on average distances between communicating nodes.
+For cell phone companies, the probability that a distributed network is fully connected depends on the average distances between communicating nodes.
 For city planners preparing for disasters, it could represent the average distances from dwellings to fire stations or from the dwellings to the epicenter of an earthquake.

 The problem is defined as follows: Suppose two points \(P\) and \(Q\) are independent and considered uniformly distributed random points in a finite rectangle of dimension \(L_w\) and \(L_h\).
 It has been shown that the expected average distance between these two points \(E(P,Q)\) is given by the formula:

-(3.1.1)\[E(P,Q) = \frac{1}{15} \left( \frac{L_w^3}{L_h^2}+\frac{L_h^3}{L_w^2}+d\left(3-\frac{L_w^2}{L_h^2}-\frac{L_h^2}{L_w^2}\right) +\frac{5}{2} \left(\frac{L_h^2}{L_w}\log\right(\frac{L_w+d}{L_h}\left)+\frac{L_w^2}{L_h}\log\left(\frac{L_h+d}{L_w}\right)\right)\right)\]
+(3.1.3)\[E(P,Q) = \frac{1}{15} \left( \frac{L_w^3}{L_h^2}+\frac{L_h^3}{L_w^2}+d\left(3-\frac{L_w^2}{L_h^2}-\frac{L_h^2}{L_w^2}\right) +\frac{5}{2} \left(\frac{L_h^2}{L_w}\log\right(\frac{L_w+d}{L_h}\left)+\frac{L_w^2}{L_h}\log\left(\frac{L_h+d}{L_w}\right)\right)\right)\]

 where \(d=\sqrt{L_w^2+L_h^2}\)